 ENERGY STAR also recommends using mini-splits in residences with unique challenges, including:

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either due to high fuel prices or decreased efficiency.
+- Expensive central heat, either because of high fuel costs or reduced efficiency.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs